open-vehicle-control-system/ovcs/README.md

 * Run `mix phx.server` in the  `ovcs_infotainment_backend` folder to run the Phoenix app.
     * The CAN/BUS networks to be used can be configured with `export CAN_NETWORKS=drive:vcan0,confort:vcan1`
     * If the "ip link" command requires "sudo", you should configure the CAN networks manully and set the `MANUAL_SETUP` environnment variable to `true`
-    * The vehicle configuration to use ba be configured with `export VEHICLE=polo-2007-bluemotion`
+    * The vehicle configuration to use ba be configured with `VEHICLE=polo-2007-bluemotion`

 * Run `npm run dev` in the `ovcs_infotainment_frontend` folder to run the Vue.js app.
+* You can simulate the vehicle (infinite loop) with the following command: `canplayer -l i -I candumps/candump-standard-test.log vcan0=can0 vcan1=can1`

 ## Test can frames